Use

 # Configuration record

-Once you have entered your credentials and parameters they are saved into a configuration file theengsgw.conf into your user directory and you can simply launch the gateway by using:
+Once you have entered your credentials and parameters, Theengs Gateway saves them into a configuration file theengsgw.conf into your user directory and you can simply launch the gateway by using:

 python -m TheengsGateway